BaguetteBoiTuna/NTPU/2024-11-09-midterm_report_dante_dlfia.md

 1. **Normalization**: Wildlife images can vary widely in lighting conditions, leading to different pixel intensity scales across images.
 Normalization ensures that pixel values are standardized across all images, creating a uniform range, typically between 0 and 1.
 This consistency helps the model learn faster and reduces sensitivity to intensity fluctuations, providing more stable training results.
 2. **Noise Reduction**: Wildlife images frequently contain visual noise, such as foliage, shadows or background animals, which can obscure the primary subject.
 Noise reduction techniques, like Gaussian filtering, help reduce these distractions, enabling the model to focus more on relevant features.
 This step is especially important for species that are naturally camouflaged within their environments, improving classification accuracy.
+3. **Contrast Adjustment**: In natural habitats, animals may blend into their surroundings, obscuring important features.
+Contrast adjustment using CLAHE (Contrast Limited Adaptive Histogram Equalization) locally enhances contrast, making subtle details more visible and distinct.
+This technique improves the model's ability to identify edges, textures and other distinguishing features, which are essential for differentiating similar looking species.

+By applying these pre-processing techniques, we ensure the input images are consistent in quality, which enhances the model's ability to classify various species accurately.

+##### Sources